 Notice how the options are preceded by a -.
 Certain "long-form" options are preceded by a --.
 In a Mac terminal, all options are preceded by a simple -.
-The Mac and Linux dialects of UNIX differ in various ways which we will point out as we progress.
-For the most part, these differences are small.

 A command always has a name.
 Grammatically you should think of a command as an imperative sentence.
 For example, the command passwd means, "Change my password!"
 You can type this command at the prompt, hit enter, and follow the instructions to change your password any time you wish.